 Direct contact with these fluids is another major risk for metalworkers as the particles can harm operators’ skin.
 Every metalworking facility in the U.S. should follow proper NIOSH guidelines and industrial hygiene practices to ensure employees are safe from occupational hazards.

 Another solution to this health issue is to invest in oil mist collector equipment that can help remove airborne contaminants and cultivate much safer work areas.
-Without the proper mist collection equipment, facilities are at risk of being shutdown due to noncompliance with federal work safety regulations or through the high costs of covering a worker's compensation claim.
+Without the proper mist collection equipment, facilities are at risk of being shut down due to noncompliance with federal workplace safety regulations or through the high costs of covering a worker’s compensation claim.

 By Leonard Roulier